altemose/NTRprism/README.md

 		ColSums[i] = ColSums[i] + L[j][i] #pairwise add each interval length's normalized value to the column sums array i++
 	}
+	c++
+	last if(count < m)
 }

-print(L) #printing the full matrix L to an output file allows for heatmap plotting later barplot(ColSums) #plotting ColSums as a barplot will produce an NTR spectrum plot
+Lmatrix = L[sorted[1:c]] #create a matrix from L with each row corresponding to a k-mer above the count threshold m, sorted by decreasing frequency, and each column corresponding to an interval length print(Lmatrix) #print the normalized, sorted, thresholded matrix to an output file heatmap(Lmatrix) #plot the matrix as a heatmap barplot(ColSums) #plot ColSums as a barplot to produce an NTR spectrum plot

 TopPeak = argmax(ColSums)+1
 return(TopPeak) #report the most common repeat periodicity